jen-taylor-shopify/JavaScript-fundamentals/callback-functions-and-promises.md

 - It starts an additional "thread" (another running program whose execution may be interleaved with other programs)
 - The side-effect of this, is that you could request an image, and then try to display it before you've even received the image yet.

+**Event Queue**
+- async operations (like promises) are put into an **event queue**
+- The event queue runs after the main thread has finished processing so that they do not block subsequent JavaScript code from running
+- The queued operations will complete as soon as possible then return their results to the JavaScript environment

 **2 Types of asynchronous code: **
 - old-style callbacks
 - promise-style code